 2. Edit video (optional)

-3. Upload video
+3. Upload video or send to OCCS

 Leave “Public” as the privacy setting and click “Upload.”
 You’ll be prompted to locate your video.
 Click on “This PC” or “My Computer” to find your phone in the list of drives.
 Notice that you can access the files on your phone just like you can browse any folder on your computer.